BattMoTeam/BattMo-graphdoc/_sources/index.rst.txt

 Computation Graph Model Design ang Assembly
 ===========================================

-A model is a computational graph.
+We essentially define a model as a computational graph.
 We have identified variables.
 Variables are dependent one from the other.
 The dependence can be explicit or implicit.
 In the explicit case, a variable can be directly computed from the other using a function evaluation.
 In the implicit case, such function does not exist in a simple form.
 The relationship between the variables is given through equations.
 The purpose of our simulations is to solve these equations.
 The equations are added to the system of non-linear equation we solve, at each time step in the case of an evolution problem.

 In the computational graph, the nodes are given by the variables in the model.
 The directed edges represent the functional dependency between the variables